-Year 7 students study Mathematics under the new Australian Curriculum Framework as interpreted by the NSW Education Standards Authority.
+Students study Mathematics under the new Australian Curriculum Framework as interpreted by the NSW Education Standards Authority.
 The revised strands to be studied are Working Mathematically, Number and Algebra, Measurement and Geometry and Statistics and Probability.
-These strands will be assessed during Year 7 by in-class performance and formal examinations.
+These strands will be assessed by in-class performance, prepared assessment tasks and formal examinations.